 - Potential development of around 4,000 new dwellings. - Marshall Mount Town Centre comprising approximately 8,000+m2 3,500m2 retail floor space.
-Refer to Section 14.6.8 for more Town Centre characteristic details. - Connection of the precinct into Avondale and Cleveland, with access via an extension of Yallah Road (Western Ring Road, formerly referred to as Road No. 8) as part of the overall West Dapto road network. - Protection of significant vegetation and unique landscape features of the area. - Utilisation of Duck Creek as a focal feature of the community. - A primary school located near Marshall Mount Town Centre to meet the educational needs of the future residential families.
+Refer to Section 14.6.8 for more Town Centre characteristic details. in a traditional main street format providing retail shops, local convenience needs, local services, community facilities and the like. - Connection of the precinct into Avondale and Cleveland, with access via an extension of Yallah Road (Western Ring Road, formerly referred to as Road No. 8) as part of the overall West Dapto road network - Protection of significant vegetation and unique landscape features of the area. - Utilisation of Duck Creek as a focal feature of the community. - A primary school located near Marshall Mount Town Centre to meet the educational needs of the future residential families.